Studies suggest – blood group decides on infection and course

 Coronavirus: Studies provide insights into the blood group/course relationship

-Specifically, the research work revolves around the probability of infection and the probability of suffering a severe course in the event of infection with corona.
+Specifically, the research work is about the probability of infection and the probability of suffering a severe course in the event of infection with corona.
 A connection with the blood group of the subjects was examined.
 It is therefore important for further understanding to classify the different blood groups.

 In general, a distinction is made between four blood groups and the so-called Rhesus factor.
 Leaving aside the latter, there are blood groups A, B, O, and AB.
 These letters reveal which antigens surround a red blood cell; blood group A is antigen A, AB antigens A and B, blood group 0 has no antigens.
 These determine whether a blood donation is classified and accepted as endogenous, or judged as foreign and rejected.
 When donating blood cells, 0 is the ideal donor due to the absence of antigens, while AB is the ideal recipient.